slimtoolkit/slim/README.md

 The demo run on Mac OS X, but you can build a linux version.
 Note that these steps are different from the steps in the demo video.

-0. Get the docker-slim [binaries](https://github.com/cloudimmunity/docker-slim/releases/download/1.11/dist_mac.zip).
+0. Get the docker-slim [Mac](https://github.com/cloudimmunity/docker-slim/releases/download/1.11/dist_mac.zip) or [Linux](https://github.com/cloudimmunity/docker-slim/releases/download/1.11/dist_linux.zip) binaries.
 Unzip them and optionally add their directory to your PATH environment variable if you want to use the app from other locations.

 	The extracted directory contains two binaries: